-Matthias Heyne, myself, and Jalal Al-Tamimi recently published the results of the most important paper from Matthias’ PhD Dissertation.
+Matthias Heyne, myself, and Jalal Al-Tamimi recently published Native language influence on brass instrument performance: An application of generalized additive mixed models (GAMMs) to midsagittal ultrasound images of the tongue.
+The paper contains the bulk of the results form Matthias’ PhD Dissertation.
 The study is huge, with ultrasound tongue recordings of 10 New Zealand English (NZE) and 10 Tongan trombone players.
 There are 12,256 individual tongue contours of vowel tokens (7,834 for NZE, 4,422 for Tongan) and 7,428

 515 tongue contours of sustained note production (3,715 for NZE, 3,713 for Tongan).